 What is striking is how generous authors need to be when presenting to children, who demand interactivity, story and ideally at least a bit of humour.
 Much as when they write for a younger audience, authors need to think hard about what that particular age group needs and enjoys – usually some kind of spectacle – and then they have to deliver it, often on their own.

 Andy Griffiths is a seasoned professional, having toured for years on the back of his smash hit Treehouse series and other books with illustrator Terry Denton.
 His presentation – just Griffiths on stage with a headset microphone and a bag of brussels sprouts – is a kind of stand-up routine only loosely connected to his books.
 He encourages his audience to participate in his rivalry-with-Terry schtick: ‘Hands up if your favourite character in the Treehouse books is me?
 Very good.
 Hands up if your favourite character is Terry?
 Okay, you lot can all leave right now.’
 He doesn’t forget jokes for the adults, getting the kids to pledge allegiance (hands on hearts, repeat after me) to wiping out all vegetables from the face of the earth by eating every single one.
 Griffiths’ brand is funny and silly, and that’s because he himself is funny and silly.
-His work has a wide appeal across kids in most years of primary school and he plays directly to those readers and their grown-ups.
+His work has a wide appeal to kids across most years of primary school and he plays directly to those readers and their grown-ups.

 In contrast, Julia Donaldson appeals to a younger audience with different fascinations and an even shorter attention span.
 Along with her guitar-playing husband, Malcolm, and a small troupe of accomplices, she sings interactive songs and acts out her picture books in costumes as endearingly DIY as the ones you might rustle up for the Book Week parade at school.
 The joy for the younger audience is partly in guessing which story is next and reciting their favourite lines.
 In this way, Donaldson’s presentation is focused entirely on the stories as a form of entertainment, in need of no additional commentary.
 It’s a tangible reminder of the what brings us to reading in the first place – the power of story, and the storyteller, to transfix.